Antimachus I: Rule

 William Woodthorpe Tarn and numismatist Robert Senior place Antimachus as a member of the Euthydemid dynasty and probably as a son of Euthydemus and brother of Demetrius.
 Other historians, like A.K.
 Narain, mark him as independent of Euthydemid authority, and probably a scion of some relation to the Diodotid dynasty.
 He was king of an area covering parts of Bactria and probably also Arachosia in southern Afghanistan (see "Coins of Antimachus I," below).
 Antimachus I was either defeated during his resistance to the usurper Eucratides, or his main territory was absorbed by the latter upon his death.

-Apparently adding to the argument against direct Euthydemid familial connections is a unique tax-receipt that states:
+A unique tax receipt written on skin has been discovered from Bactria and apparently adds to the argument against direct Euthydemid familial connections.
+The document states:

 That Antimachus would list his own associate kings argues strongly against the suggestion that he was appointed as a Northern associate ruler of Euthydemus and Demetrius, an idea that anyway is more or less unprecedented among Hellenistic kings.
 Eumenes and Antimachus could be his heirs; it was standard for Ptolemaic and Seleucid kings to include their sons as joint regents, with variable formal or actual power.
 While Eumenes never issued any coins, a king named Antimachus II Nikephoros later appeared in India.
 It seems plausible that the Indian Antimachus was the son of Antimachus I, but it is unclear whether his reign in India overlapped with his father's reign in Bactria.

+Another document written on skin has been found that refers to his reign, and mentions a previously unknown Bactrian city named Amphipolis, presumably named after the famous ancient polis in today's region of Macedonia in Northern Greece.
+This document was found near Bactra in Northern Afghanistan and reads: